moneerrifai/emma-rifai/content/pages/education.md

       ###### The University of Iowa, 2021

-      Title: *Embodying the Secular: Power, Bodies, and American Secularism*
+      Title: Secular Embodiments: Body Management, Protestant Culture, and American Secularism in the Twenty-First Century

       Directors: Kristy Nabhan-Warren and Jenna Supp-Montgomerie